This article is part of the “Body Toning Series.” Click here to learn more.

-Even though you may worry that this is only 10 minutes, the point is to fit a workout into your busy schedule!
+Even though you may worry that this is only 10 minutes, the point is to fit full body workout for women into your busy schedule!
 Eventually, that 10 minutes may become 15 minutes, then 20, and then 30.
 Getting into the habit of working out consistently is more important than the length of the workout.

-Congratulations for going through this full body workout!
+Congratulations for going through full body workout for women!
 Drink plenty of water after your workout and enjoy a post-workout snack that contains some protein to help rebuild your muscles.

 - 8 Simple Fat-Burning and Toning Exercises for Women

 - 7 Best Arm Workouts for Women (At Home Alternatives Included)

 - How to Lose Weight While Still Drinking Alcohol